GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
-      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --status-check=true: Wait for deployed resources to stabilize --tail=false: Stream logs from deployed objects
+      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --status-check=true: Wait for deployed resources to stabilize --sync-remote-cache='always': One of `always`(default), `missing`, or `never`.
+Set to `always` to sync remote git repositories cache in `remote-cache-dir` directory every time skaffold starts.
+Set to `missing` to only clone the remote git repositories once if they don't exist locally in the `remote-cache-dir` directory.
+Set to `never` to manually manage the remote repositories.
+      --tail=false: Stream logs from deployed objects
       --v2=false: Next skaffold config (v2).
 Use kpt to render/hydrate and deploy manifests.